stefanofa/awesome/TOPICS.md

 ## mistral

-*   [unslothai/unsloth](https://github.com/unslothai/unsloth) - Unified web UI for training and running open models like Qwen, DeepSeek, gpt-oss and Gemma locally.
+*   [unslothai/unsloth](https://github.com/unslothai/unsloth) - Unsloth Studio is a web UI for training and running open models like Qwen, DeepSeek, gpt-oss and Gemma locally.

 *   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Kimi-K2.5, GLM-5, MiniMax, DeepSeek, gpt-oss, Qwen, Gemma and other models.

 ## reinforcement-learning

-*   [unslothai/unsloth](https://github.com/unslothai/unsloth) - Unified web UI for training and running open models like Qwen, DeepSeek, gpt-oss and Gemma locally.
+*   [unslothai/unsloth](https://github.com/unslothai/unsloth) - Unsloth Studio is a web UI for training and running open models like Qwen, DeepSeek, gpt-oss and Gemma locally.

 ## unsloth

-*   [unslothai/unsloth](https://github.com/unslothai/unsloth) - Unified web UI for training and running open models like Qwen, DeepSeek, gpt-oss and Gemma locally.
+*   [unslothai/unsloth](https://github.com/unslothai/unsloth) - Unsloth Studio is a web UI for training and running open models like Qwen, DeepSeek, gpt-oss and Gemma locally.

 ## heroui